HAONANTAO/Money_Recorder/README.md

 ```

 3. Configure environment variables
-   Create a `.env` file in the root directory and add your Appwrite configuration:
+   Create a `.env` file in the root directory:

 ```env
 APPWRITE_ENDPOINT=your_appwrite_endpoint